-I’m sure you’ve heard it said a million times that the headline is THE most important part of copywriting.
+I’m sure you’ve heard it said a million times.

 But even though everyone agrees in its importance, there’s always been a debate over what the main purpose of the headline is, how long it should be and the amount of selling that it should do.